Is your Firestick not playing sound?

 Move Firestick to Another Input

 If your TV or surround sound system has more than 1 HDMI port, then physically move your Firestick into another HDMI port.
-Sometimes an HDMI port can go completely dead.
+Sometimes an HDMI port can go completely dead, causing the dreaded Firestick not playing sound problem.

 To try this: